 And importantly, these roles tend to be more accessible than heavily commercial ones for your first move.
 Many companies are specifically looking for technically strong accountants who can get to grips with consolidation, reporting, and internal controls without requiring prior industry experience.

-At Goodman Masson, we’ve helped hundreds of newly qualified accountants make successful transitions into industry.
+At Goodman Masson, we’ve helped hundreds of Newly Qualified Accountants make successful transitions into industry.
 If you're exploring opportunities we’d love to talk.

 Get in touch to hear more about current roles: ollie.jeffcoate@goodmanmasson.com